-1.1 Introduction
+1.A Introduction

-This manual provides information necessary for the installation, operation, and maintenance of Laars Heating Systems Mighty Therm2 copper tube appliances.
-Read it carefully before installation.
+This manual provides information necessary for the installation, operation, and maintenance of the Laars Heating Systems Mighty Therm2 commerical hydronic boilers and volume water heaters (including the Low Temp units).
+Read this manual carefully before installation.

 All application and installation procedures should be reviewed completely before proceeding with the installation.
-Consult the Laars Heating Systems factory, or local factory representative, with any issues or questions regarding this equipment.
-Experience has shown that most operating issues are caused by improper installation
+Consult the factory, or local factory representative, with any issues or questions regarding this equipment.
+Experience has shown that most operating issues are caused by improper installation.

-The Mighty Therm2 appliance is protected against over pressurization.
-A pressure relief valve is fitted to all appliances.
-It is installed on the outlet header, at the water outlet of the appliance.
+The Mighty Therm2 is protected against over pressurization.
+A pressure relief valve is fitted to all units.
+It is installed on the outlet header, at the water outlet of the unit